 Let’s use a dairy allergy as an example.
 If you eat any form of dairy, be it milk, butter, cheese, yogurt, or even dairy in the form of casein or whey in another food product, such as bread or milk chocolate, then you can potentially trigger the symptoms of your food allergy, in this case arthritis.
 You should also know that allergy symptoms may show up hours or even a day later, well after a food is absorbed into your system.

 How Do I Determine if I Have a Food Allergy?

 Most doctors are not well versed in evaluating patients for food allergies.
 Skin testing is inadequate, and many blood tests are not thorough enough to discover a food allergy.
-The best way to determine if you have a food allergy is to have your blood tested for both IgE and IgG antibodies to a variety of foods.
-This is done with an ELISA Food Allergy Panel, which measures your immune response to approximately 100 different foods.
+The best way to determine if you have a food allergy is to have your blood tested for both IgA and IgG antibodies to a variety of foods.
+This is done with an ELISA Food Allergy Panel, which can measure your immune response to over 200 different foods.

 To have this testing done, contact our office via email at info@IBSTreatmentCenter.com or call toll free at 888.546.6283.